hibernate/hibernate-search/CONTRIBUTING.md

 All contributions are subject to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 The DCO text is also included verbatim in the [dco.txt](dco.txt) file in the root directory of the repository.

+## Finding something to contribute

+Our [JIRA instance](https://hibernate.atlassian.net/browse/HSEARCH) is where all tasks are reported and tracked.

+In particular there is a [list of issues suitable for new contributors](https://hibernate.atlassian.net/issues/?filter=21120).

 ## Contributing a bug report

 If you want to see something fixed, but are not comfortable enough to dig into the codebase,